mkfares/SchoolWebApp/README.md

 # SchoolWebApp

 This application is an example on how to manage app users.
 It has the following controllers:
-- Faculty controller: simple controller without error checking.
+- Faculty controller: simple controller without any error checking
 - Employee controller: advanced controller with most of the error chekings

 You may start looking at the faculty controller, Faculty class, FacultyViewModel class, Faculty views